 Who is considered an ‘ordinary or reasonable member of a particualr class’ was concisdered in the recent case of the Federal Court, Telstra Corporation Ltd v Singtel Optus Pty Ltd FCA 1372.
 In this case, what is commonly referred to as the ‘ordinary and reasonable consumer test’ was affirmed by Justice Jaggot, who considered the effect of the relevant conduct on ordinary and reasonable members of the class to whom the conduct was directed.
 Justice Jaggot further confirmed that the number of reasonable persons who might be misled is irrelevant to the test under the ACL.

 The courts have also noted that intention is not an element of misleading or deceptive conduct.
 This means that conduct can be misleading or deceptive even if the defendant believed they acted reasonably and honestly.8

-The test that the Courts have developed to establish whether or not conduct is misleading or deceptive was stated by Gordon J in Australian Competition and Consumer Commission (ACCC) v Dukemaster.9 In this case, Gordon J stated that the following elements must be established in order to prove misleading and deceptive conduct:
+The test that the Courts have developed to establish whether or not conduct is misleading or deceptive was stated by Gordon J in Australian Competition and Consumer Commission (ACCC) v Dukemaster.9 In this case, Gordon J stated that the following elements must be established in order to prove misleading or deceptive conduct:

-- The “conduct” in the circumstances, must lead, or be capable of leading a person into error;
+- The “conduct” in the circumstances must lead, or be capable of leading, a person into error;

 - The error or misconception must result from “conduct” of the individual or corporation (defendant), and not from other circumstances for which the individual or corporation is not responsible; and